Which toll-free service is right for my business?

-Finding the type of virtual number that is right for your business depends on the size of your business, volume of inbound calls expected and your revenue.
-Because the call rates of 1300 are shared between the account holder and the caller, these numbers are a perfect fit for small to medium sized enterprises that do not want to incur significant monthly telephone bills.
-However, since these numbers are not free to call, some customers may not call unless they are willing to incur the cost.
+Finding the type of virtual number that is right for your business depends on the size of your business, the volume of inbound calls expected and your revenue.
+Because the call rates of 1300 are shared between the account holder and the caller, these numbers are a perfect fit for small to medium-sized enterprises that do not want to incur significant monthly telephone bills.
+However, since these numbers are not free to call, some customers may not call unless they are willing to bear the cost.

-On the other hand, 1800 numbers are free to call (Toll free numbers) which removes any financial barrier to customer interaction.
-The call rates are paid solely by the Account holder and is particularly suitable for big corporations, government organizations that are not on a budget.
+On the other hand, 1800 numbers are free to call (Toll-free numbers), which removes any financial barrier to customer interaction.
+The call rates are paid solely by the Account holder and are particularly suitable for big corporations, government organizations that are not on a budget.

 To help you decide which number that is suitable for you, VoIPLine Telecoms have an unlimited pool of 1300 and 1800 numbers on different call plans and at competitive rates which can increase your business reach.

-The Cloud Hosted PBX, presented on a web friendly graphic user interface empowers you to chose whether you want to connect your 1300 or 1800 number to a SIP Trunk, PSTN line or IVR by simply dragging and clicking your mouse.
+The Cloud Hosted PBX presented on a web-friendly graphic user interface empowers you to choose whether you want to connect your 1300 or 1800 number to a SIP Trunk, PSTN line or IVR by merely dragging and clicking your mouse.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.